I really don’t know where to begin and where this will go, so here’s your warning, I have a feeling this is going be a super long post.

-Finally the built up emotion from the year runs from my eyes, but not to the extent I thought it would.
+Finally, the built-up emotion from the year runs from my eyes, but not to the extent I thought it would.
 I’m not sure what I’m meant to say or how I’m meant to feel, that sense of numbness again.

-A quick video call with Regan and my mum, with tears slowly rolling down my face, but still not knowing what to say,
+A quick video call with Regan and my mum, with tears, slowly rolling down my face, but still not knowing what to say,

 We leave, I think I’m buzzing yet I don’t think I’ve realised what I have done.

 I finally give myself a chance to read all your well wishes and comments from Facebook.
-Wow mind blowing, I can’t believe there are so many people that are a part of this.
+Wow mind-blowing, I can’t believe there are so many people that are a part of this.

-An eye opening experience, I was at the end of an epic adventure.
+An eye-opening experience, I was at the end of an epic adventure.
 An adventure that had involved so many more people than I realised.

 But there are a few people that I do need to acknowledge,

-A week on (yeap, it’s taken that long to write this [and I’ve taken another couple of weeks to publish this – Coach Ray]), I can truly say I still don’t think the reality of completing this has sunk in, that I did it, that I travelled 243km from the west to the east coast by foot, cycle and kayak, again seeing parts of the country that only a few get to see, There have been many emotions, but I still don’t know how I’m actually meant to feel.
-A lot of reflection has been done, times and data have been checked.
-I have reminisced over parts of the event, telling the story, I have asked lots of questions, I have answered some.
+A week on (yeap, it’s taken that long to write this [and I’ve taken another couple of weeks to publish this – Coach Ray]), I can truly say I still don’t think the reality of completing this has sunk in, that I did it, that I travelled 243km from the west to the east coast by foot, cycle, and kayak, again seeing parts of the country that only a few get to see, There have been many emotions, but I still don’t know how I’m actually meant to feel.
+A lot of reflection has been done, and times and data have been checked.
+I have reminisced over parts of the event, told the story, I have asked lots of questions, and I have answered some.

 I have been told I am an inspiration, that I’m now of legendary status, but I am just me.
-Just a person who had a goal, a person who made a decision and took on the challenge, placing one foot in front of other.
+Just a person who had a goal, a person who made a decision and took on the challenge, placing one foot in front of the other.
 When it got hard, I kept stepping, and I kept stepping all the way until I had finished what I had set out to achieve.
 If that’s what inspires others, then I’ll take that, but I’ll take it one step further for you and I challenge you!
-Take the inspiration and find something, set a goal, big or small, chase it and never quit because I know, that if you want it bad enough and are prepared to work hard for it then anything is possible, there are no excuses, you have to dream it, believe it and you will achieve it just by putting one foot in front of the other.
+Take the inspiration and find something, set a goal, big or small, chase it, and never quit because I know, that if you want it bad enough and are prepared to work hard for it then anything is possible, there are no excuses, you have to dream it, believe it and you will achieve it just by putting one foot in front of the other.

 This isn’t the end, My journey is just beginning…..watch this space.